-The success of persuading is also dependent on your desire to change your opinion, accept the other’s, seeing your partner not on opposite side, but on the same side, finding a solution for a common problem.
+The success of persuading is also dependent on your desire to change your opinion, accept the other’s, see your partner not on the opposite side, but on the same side, finding a solution for a common problem.

 2. Compelling or Forcing

 “Compelling implies the use of physical or emotional force, authority, or pressure to oblige or constrain one party to do something another party wants done“, says Leas.

 A good example is a parent who uses her authority to push their kids to do something (e.g. to go to sleep when they jump on the bed in the middle of the night).
 This is an example of tacit authority.
 Authority is the most common use of compelling in our daily lives.
 Even if you disagree, doing a certain activity because your managers asked you to is another compelling form.
 Authority can also be represented by social pressure, tacit contracts like “We’ve always done things this way“, says Leas.

 Compelling can also be used with explicit authority, such as a police officer pulling you off the road and giving you a ticket; or a doctor admitting a patient to the hospital.